Get

 1. Present the Treat

 Start by standing right in front of your dog, then hold a treat in your hand, and let the pup sniff it to understand what’s up for grabs.
-This will give them the idea that they need to work for that treat in some way, which helps set the stage.
+This will give them the idea that they are given the chance to get treats in some way, which helps set the stage.

 2. Move Your Hand